 Bring comfortable chairs.
 Even if you plan to sit inside your car or on a blanket, you may want the option of chairs.
 Sitting in the same place for a double feature can get uncomfortable.
 If you plan to sit in the back of your van, SUV, or truck, bring some extra blankets or pillows to lounge against.

 Follow the rules.
 Every drive-in is different, so be sure to check the website for rules and regulations at each location regarding bringing in food/grills, dogs, and more.
-In 2020, there will probably be more restrictions in place to ensure there is plenty of space in between cars, in lines, and more.
+In 2021, there will still be restrictions in place to ensure there is plenty of space in between cars, in lines, and more.
 Following the rules helps to ensure the theaters can remain open.

 Drive in Theaters in Columbus and Central Ohio